Agentic AI-Driven UAV Network Deployment: An LLM-Enhanced Exact Potential Game Approach: System Model

-The design objective of this system model is to maximize network throughput while minimizing energy consumption and network latency, by optimizing UAV coordinates, network topology, transmit power, and the number of served GU devices, under the premise of guaranteeing network connectivity.
+The design objective of this system model is to maximize network throughput while minimizing energy consumption and network latency by optimizing UAV coordinates, transmit power, and the number of served GUs, under the premise of guaranteeing network connectivity.
 The total network operation time $T$ is divided into several discrete time slots $\mathcal{T}=\{1, 2, \dots, t, \dots, T\}$, during which the UAV coordinates, link states, and channel conditions remain constant.
 The network consists of $N$ UAV nodes and $M$ GUs.
-The set of UAV nodes is denoted as $\mathcal{N}=\{1, 2, \dots, i, j, \dots, N\}$, where $i \neq j$, and the set of GU nodes is $\mathcal{M}=\{1, 2, \dots, m, \dots, M\}$.
+The set of UAV nodes is denoted as $\mathcal{N}=\{1, 2, \dots, i, j, \dots, N\}$, and the set of GUs is $\mathcal{M}=\{1, 2, \dots, m, \dots, M\}$.
 The coordinates of UAV $i$ at time $t$ are $\boldsymbol{q}_i(t) = (x_i(t), y_i(t), z_i(t))$, where $x_i(t)$ and $y_i(t)$ are the horizontal coordinates, and $z_i(t)$ is the flight altitude.
 To ensure flight safety, the flight altitude of the UAVs is determined based on low-altitude airspace management regulations, terrain topography, and task requirements \cite{ieee2021low}, such that $z_{\min} \leq z_i(t) \leq z_{\max}, \forall i \in \mathcal{N}$, where $z_{\min}$ and $z_{\max}$ represent the minimum and maximum flight altitudes, respectively.
-The coordinates of GU $m$ is denoted as $\boldsymbol{q}_m(t) = (x_m(t), y_m(t), 0)$, assuming that the moving speed of GUs is typically much lower than that of the UAVs.
+The coordinate of GU $m$ is denoted as $\boldsymbol{q}_m(t) = (x_m(t), y_m(t), 0)$, assuming that the moving speed of GUs is typically much lower than that of the UAVs.